Internet Radio for Magazines, Blogs, and Publishers | Radio.co

 A broadcasting desk is the hub of any radio station as it offers multiple input channels and controls for audio management.
 The Behringer DX2000USB is one of the best and is highly recommended by commercial stations and professional broadcasters alike.

-This low-cost desk at $320 / ÂŁ260 is incredibly well suited to online radio stations.
+This low-cost desk is incredibly well suited to online radio stations.
 It has USB connectivity for connecting it to your computer and multiple inputs allow you to have different guests talking at once.
+It is available on Amazon US or Amazon UK.

 If you would like further information on broadcasting desks the make sure you check out our best broadcasting desks guide here.